crossifino/podman-ai-lab-to-rhoai./README.md

 Time: 1 hour
 <br/>

-A common statement the we've been hearing from customers recently is "I want the ability to chat with my documents".
+A common statement that we've been hearing from customers recently is "I want the ability to chat with my documents".
 Many customers are aware that Large Language Models (LLMs) provide them the ability to do that, but the implementation details are unknown as well as the possible risks.
 These unknowns make it difficult to understand where to start.
 <br/><br/>
 Thankfully, there is a path forward with the newly released Podman AI Lab extension.
 Podman AI Lab allows you to pull down models and test them out locally to see how they perform and which one(s) will work best for your use case(s).
 The chatbot recipe within Podman AI Lab makes integrating LLMs with applications as easy as the click of a button.
 <br/><br/>
 Podman AI Lab is an excellent place to evaluate and test models, but you'll eventually want to see how this will actually be deployed in your enterprise.
 For that, we can use OpenShift and OpenShift AI along with the Elasticsearch vector database to create a Retrieval Augmented Generation (RAG) chatbot.
 <br/><br/>
-This article will walk you through how to go from a chatbot reciepe in the Podman AI Lab extension to a RAG chatbot deployed on OpenShift and OpenShift AI.
+This article will walk you through how to go from a chatbot recipe in the Podman AI Lab extension to a RAG chatbot deployed on OpenShift and OpenShift AI.
 <br/><br/>

 * <a href="#arch">Architecture</a>